Bachelor of Science in Community and Regional Planning

 Roland Comprehensive Plan

-CRP 432, Spring 2022
+CRP 4320, Spring 2022

 In this class students were tasked with updating the comprehensive plan for the City of Roland.
 This involved activities such as conducting data collection, leading community engagement sessions, meeting with city officials and stakeholders, updating land use maps, and proposing strategic growth initiatives.
 Throughout the project, students created a comprehensive profile of the community, analyzed survey data, and designed plans for downtown economic revitalization, enhanced trail connectivity, and new residential development zones.

-Prairie View Industrial Center a Visioning Plan
+Prairie View Industrial Center: A Visioning Plan for Ames, Iowa

-CRP 432, Fall 2021
+CRP 4320, Fall 2021

-The culmination of fall 2021 course involved students collaborating with Alliant Energy and the Ames Economic Development Commission to craft a visioning plan for the Prairie View Industrial Center (PVIC) in Ames, Iowa.
+This fall 2021 course involved students collaborating with Alliant Energy and the Ames Economic Development Commission to craft a visioning plan for the Prairie View Industrial Center (PVIC) in Ames, Iowa.
 Engaging with professionals and community members, students integrated their insights into the planning process through research, focus groups, and open house sessions.
 The resulting recommendations for the PVIC site prioritize innovative workspace designs, green spaces, and community integration, aiming to enhance work-life balance and establish a cutting-edge hub for both work and community engagement.

 Engaging Residents in Urban Planning: Focus on Ames, Iowa

-CRP 432, Fall 2020
+CRP 4320, Fall 2020

 Success in Design